Tune Search

 Titles ? given to this tune in the sources listed below (plus notes of mine about this tune):

-Planxty Fanny Powers / Fanny Powers / Planxty Fanny Power / Fanny Power / The Invocation (1st in set The Humours of Carolan on Ch 5) (also in A, also as waltz) (composed by Turlough O'Carolan)
+Planxty Fanny Powers / Fanny Powers / Planxty Fanny Power / Fanny Power / The Invocation (1st in set The Humours of Carolan on Ch 5) (also in A or D, also as waltz, also as song) (composed by Turlough O'Carolan)

 Here are all recordings of this tune considering only the indexed recordings.
 I have discovered by careful listening that these sources are in fact musically the same tune, regardless of the tune titles they use, key changes, retuning, etc.